vueandme/pizza-components/docs/composition.md

 Downsides:

 - We are iterating two times on a possibly big collection
-- We are violating the single responsability principle by working with the column types on two different area of our code -
+- We are violating the single responsibility principle by working with the column types on two different area of our code -

 #### The crazy approach

-- `SmartCell` already knows how to transfrom a user input to the UI model
+- `SmartCell` already knows how to transform a user input to the UI model
 - `SmartCell` already knows how to transform the API data to the UI model
 - `SmartCell` **should also know how to transform UI model to API model!**